myConsciousness/atproto.dart/packages/bluesky/README.md

 **Show some ❤️ and star the repo to support the project.**

 `bluesky` is developed on the basis of the [atproto](https://pub.dev/packages/atproto) package.

-However, the [atproto](https://pub.dev/packages/atproto) package is highly integrated into this package, so you do not need to be aware of atproto when you use `bluesky`.
+However, the [atproto](https://pub.dev/packages/atproto) package is highly integrated into this package, so you do not need to be aware of `atproto` when you use `bluesky`.

 If you want to use atproto-only features, please check [atproto](https://pub.dev/packages/atproto).

+Also if you need more sample codes, please check [examples](https://github.com/myConsciousness/atproto.dart/tree/main/examples/index.md).

 ## 1.1.
 Features 💎